 The Byrd family built a tobacco warehouse at Rocky Ridge on the south bank of the James River, across from Richmond.
 By 1767 the village included a forge, mill, landing, canal, eight rental properties, and 300 lots.
 Rocky Ridge was established as the town of Manchester in 1769.
-Richmond annexed Manchester in 1910.3 The Byrds, like most of their peers, relied on an enslaved workforce to build their wealth, whether those individuals worked on plantations or in industrial concerns or plied the waters of the James River.
-Richmond was, as author Selden Richardson explained in his book of the same time, Built By Blacks.
+Richmond annexed Manchester in 1910.
+The Byrds, like most of their peers, relied on an enslaved workforce to build their wealth, whether those individuals worked on plantations or in industrial concerns or plied the waters of the James River.
+Richmond, as author Selden Richardson explained in his book of the same title, was built by blacks.24

 &lt;sup>17T.
 Tyler Potterfield, Nonesuch Place: A history of the Richmond Landscape, p.
-20, 41. https://encyclopediavirginia.org/entries/richmond-during-the-colonial-period/
+20, 41. https://encyclopedia-virginia.org/entries/richmond-during-the-colonial-period/